raquo/XStream.scala/README.md

 You should not need to use any XStream traits starting with `Raw` in your code (there's only one right now).

 ## Features
-* Lightweight, type-safe wrapper over XStream.js – native Scala types, no extraneous allocations at runtime.
+* Lightweight, type-safe wrapper over XStream.js – native Scala types, making use of value classes to avoid extraneous allocations at runtime.
 * Convenient implicit conversions to work with streams of tuples and streams of streams.

 ## Caveats

 In XStream.js/Cycle.js, a common convention is to name stream variables with trailing dollar signs, e.g. `response$` for a stream of responses.
 In Scala.js this naming sometimes causes a weird compilation error.
 I'm not sure why exactly, but I think it might have something to do with Scala's or Scala.js' internal representation making use of trailing dollar signs as well.
-I will try to figure this out some day, for now I personally prepend `$` instead, e.g. `$response`.
+I will try to figure this out some day, for now I personally prepend `$` instead, e.g. `$response` for a stream of responses.
 Although if you use jQuery maybe go for a `responseStream` instead to avoid the confusion.

 ## TODO

 ### Integrity
-* Streams should be of `[T, E]` (error), not just of `[T]`
 * Resolve all `@TODO` comments in the code
-* Add tests (XStream has its own tests, but it would be nice to verify this interface as well)
+* Add tests (XStream has its own tests, but it we should verify this interface as well)
+* I'm not convinced of `XStream` being actually covariant in `T`. `immitate` method seems to violate it, but its use case is also extremely limited to creating proxies.
+Find a compromise.

 ### Completeness
 * Add interfaces for XStream extras